 2. In the File Open dialog, navigate to the Samples folder located in the folder where WinList is installed.
-Select BCell BM Tube 001.fcs and click Open.
+Select BCell_BM_Tube_001.fcs and click Open.

-On the PC, you can also drag and drop files from Windows Explorer or My Computer onto WinList.
+You can also drag and drop files from Windows Explorer onto WinList.
 See Drag and Drop for details.